 - Check the Validity of your passport – Passport must be valid for at least 6 months on the date of travel.

 - A valid Visa for the dates of travel – this seems obvious, but I have seen cases where Visa period was less than the travel period and it created a lot of trouble once travelers were out of their country.
 It is easy to manage it if you see the error in advance and take necessary action.
+Some professional agencies can help you with Visa like these guys do for Vietnam Visa.

 - Ticket to and from the destination – Sometimes travel agents issue tickets for Visa processing but the final tickets are issued later – see that no discrepancy – tickets are for same dates and destination.